ktagdiwala/SensAI/backend/backend.md

 - With the correct database credentials (DB_HOST, DB_USER, DB_PASS, PORT).
 - With SALT_ROUNDS for password hashing.
 - It should be in the backend folder and added to `.gitignore` to prevent sensitive information from being committed.
+- FRONTEND_URL for CORS configuration (`http://localhost:5173` default for local development, adjust for production).